flurinduerst/WPDistillery/README.md

 WPDistillery is released under the MIT Public License.

 Note: The "About" section in `README.md` and the author (`@author`) notice in the file-headers shall not be edited or deleted without permission.
 For details, please see [License](LICENSE).

-I’m putting a lot of time into maintaining WPDistillery, so please consider [donating](https://www.paypal.me/FlurinDuerst/10) or [sharing](https://twitter.com/intent/tweet?url=https%3A%2F%2Fwpdistillery.org).
-Thank you!